raoul2000/yii2-workflow/guide/intro-workflow.md

     // ...
 ```

-We know have a *Post* model with workflow capabilities.
+We now have a *Post* model with workflow capabilities.
 Let's see how we can use it.

 ## Basic Status Usage